 Al Mennega Honors Scholarship

-One scholarship of ~$700 is awarded each year to a student who is in a pre-medical or related health care professional program at Dordt College.
+One scholarship of ~$700 is awarded each year to a student who is in a pre-medical or related health care professional program at Dordt University.
 Special consideration will be given to applicants who show strong aptitude and motivation for service in medicine, dentistry, and optometry.
 The recipient must have a minimum cumulative GPA of 3.00 and must be entering the junior or senior year.

 The Talsma Memorial Pre-medical Scholarship